sirius1242/sirius1242.github.io/_posts/2018-07-07-Touchpad_in_linux.md

 ```
 Because I always touch touchpad inadvertently when typing, so I forbade tap of one fingers, and mapped tap of two fingers to left click.

+You can use `synclient -l` to check all configures, and you can use `synclient <option> <value>` to temporarily adjust the options, it will disappear affter you reboot.

 I gave some meanings of config items in comments, if you want to know in detail, you can man it

 ![synaptics]({{ "/assets/synaptics.svg" | absolute_url }})